stoa-xh91/AMANet-pytorch/README.md

-# KTN: Knowledge Transfer Network for Multi-person Densepose Estimation
+# AMAN: Adaptive Multi-Path Aggregation for Learning Human 2D-3D Correspondences

 # Introduction
 This is the implementation of AMANet: Adaptive Multi-Path Aggregation for Learning Human 2D-3D Correspondences